 Returning Errors from the run Function

-With the remaining program logic separated ’ into the run function rather than being in main, we can improve the error handling like we did with Config::new in Listing 12-9.
+With the remaining program logic separated into the run function, we can improve the error handling like we did with Config::new in Listing 12-9.
 Instead of allowing the program to panic by calling expect, the run function will return a Result<T, E> when something goes wrong.
 This will let us further consolidate the logic around handling errors in a user-friendly way into main.
-Listing 12- 12 shows the changes to the signature and body of run:
+Listing 12- 12 shows the changes you need to make to the signature and body of run:

 Filename: src/main.rs